WannabeSmith/wannabesmith.github.io/index.md

 ## Research interests
 I am broadly interested in Statistics and Machine Learning with a current focus on:
 * Anytime-valid sequential inference,
-* Nonparametric methods,
+* Nonparametric methods, and
-* Causal inference, and
+* Causal inference.
-* Applications to public health, policy, and medicine.

 ## Papers

 ### Theory & Methodology

 1. [Estimating means of bounded random variables by betting](https://arxiv.org/pdf/2010.09686.pdf)\\
-	I. Waudby-Smith and A. Ramdas\\
+	I. Waudby-Smith and A. Ramdas
-    Submitted

 2. [Confidence sequences for sampling without replacement](https://arxiv.org/pdf/2006.04347.pdf)\\
 	I. Waudby-Smith and A. Ramdas\\